a-padman/Dine2/README.md

 </form>
 ```

-​ To capture the user’s location, contact information, and preferred cuisine information, you will need to **create a form in an index.html file**.
+​To capture the user’s location, contact information, and preferred cuisine information, you will need to **create a form in an index.html file**.
 The main elements you will definitely need in this form include:

 - Two inputs for two user zip code locations
 - Two inputs for two user phone numbers